 Activist | Co-Founder of the WE Organization, WE Charity, ME to WE Social Enterprise, WE Day

-Over the past two decades, Marc, along with his co-founder and brother Craig Kielburger, has grown the WE movement to engage 4+ million people annually in service.
-The We Organization now includes the WE Charity, the ME to WE Social Enterprise, and WE Day.
-Over 250,000 people earn their ticket to WE Day celebrations through volunteerism.
+Over the past two decades, Kielburger, along with his co-founder and brother Craig Kielburger, has grown the WE movement to engage 4+ million people annually in service, including 250,000 who annually earn their ticket through volunteerism to attend WE Day celebrations filling stadiums.

-Marc graduated from Harvard University with a degree in International Relations.
-He won a Rhodes Scholarship, and completed a law degree from Oxford University.
-He has also received 10 honorary doctorates and degrees for his work in the fields of education and human rights.
+Kielburger graduated from Harvard University with a degree in International Relations.
+He won a Rhodes Scholarship and completed a law degree from Oxford University.
+He has received 11 honorary doctorates and degrees for his work in the fields of education and human rights.

-He is the recipient of many honors, including the Order of Canada, and was selected by the World Economic Forum as one of the world’s Young Global Leaders.
-Marc was also inducted into Canada’s Walk of Fame for his humanitarian efforts and his work to empower youth to change the world.
+Kielburger is also the recipient of many honors, including the Order of Canada, and was selected by the World Economic Forum as one of the world’s Young Global Leaders.
+He was also inducted into Canada’s Walk of Fame for his humanitarian efforts and his work to empower youth to change the world.